 Danga Bay, May 2015.
 The answer to my question came in the form of Danga Bay, described on its official website as JB’s ‘‘biggest recreation park’’, not to mention Malaysia’s “premier waterfront complex”.
 Hailing a taxi, I asked to be taken to this seductive city oasis.
-But unfortunately the driver didn’t know what I was talking about and after much faffing around I was dropped off outside a closed fairground, with rusty rides that looked like they hadn’t been used since the 1960s.
-Beyond that was a massive construction zone, with cranes, dumpsters and teams of Indian laborers toiling away.
+But unfortunately the driver had no idea what I was talking about and after much faffing around I was dumped outside a closed fairground with rusty rides that looked like they hadn’t been used since the 1960s.
+Beyond that was a massive construction zone full of cranes, dumpsters and Indian laborers.
 It took me almost an hour to find the waterfront, where I was met by an unfinished resort called Country Garden.
 There was a swanky hotel and a half-built commercial zone, with only a café and an empty clothes shop open for business.
 “Next year is finish!” said the woman, handing me my Latte.
-I was hoping she meant the construction would be finished and not that they’d already given up.
+I was hoping she meant the construction would be finished, not that they’d already given up.
 From there I came across a pretty but characterless manmade beach.
 So this was Johor Bahru’s big draw?
 Oh dear.
-Fittingly, the already overcast day was now threatening to break into rainfall, with a number of evil clouds converging just in time for this photo.
+Fittingly, the already overcast day was now threatening to break into rainfall; a number of evil clouds converging just in time for this photo.

 JCO Donuts, May 2015.
 I’d been in JB for a couple of days when I completely ran out of ideas for what to do.
 I’d scaled the food market a dozen times, checked out a pretty mosque and scolded myself for thinking about going back to Country Garden for another latte.
 In the end I took a wander around a massive indoor shopping centre down by the bus station.
 It was a predictably soulless affair and after much aimless drifting I stopped in at JCO Donuts for a coffee and a bite.
 Amusingly, I saw that a few of their donuts had been named after Hollywood actors.
-There was an impossibly green-looking creation called Avocado DiCaprio and a chucklesome Al Cappuccino, while the delicious stodge-tastic piece of donut heaven pictured here is the Blue Berrymore.
-Disappointingly, the Hollywood fun ended there, with the other donuts having regular names.
+There was a questionably-green-looking creation called the Avocado DiCaprio and a chucklesome Al Cappuccino, while the delicious stodge-tastic piece of donut heaven pictured here is the Blue Berrymore.
+Disappointingly, the Hollywood fun ended there, with the other donuts all having regular names.
 I couldn’t help but feel they’d missed a massive opportunity!
-So many great possibilities, why hadn’t they seen it through?!
-And so for the rest of our time together, Lisa and I were constantly racking our brains for new donut names.
+With so many great possibilities, why hadn’t they seen it through?!
+And so for the rest of my visit, Lisa and I were constantly racking our brains for new donut names.
 Among our many gems: Benedict CustardBatch, Jean-Claude Van Jam, Gerard Peanut-Butler, CaraMel Gibson and Courtney Six-In-A-Box.

 Hotel Room Sunset, May 2015.
-It was another two boring, painful days before I finally left JB for Sibu Island.
-That last morning, waking up at the crack of dawn for my long journey out to paradise, I caught this wonderful sunset from my hotel room window and suddenly forgave Johor Bahru for all its failings.
+It was two more largely uneventful days before I finally left JB for Sibu Island.
+That last morning, waking up at the crack of dawn for the long journey out to paradise, I caught this wonderful sunset from my hotel room window and suddenly forgave Johor Bahru for all its failings.
 I supposed that one day Country Garden would be finished and that a city in which Ricky Discus lived couldn’t be all that bad.
 And finally, if nothing else, I surmised that I’d always have JCO Donuts.